SpringRoll/SpringRoll/src/README.md

     buttonSize: false, // whether or not the game has adjustable button sizes
     removableLayers: false, // whether or not the game supports the removal of distracting game layers
     hudPosition: false, // whether or not the game supports multiple HUD positions
-    difficulty: false, // whether or not the game supports an adjustable difficulty }
+    difficulty: false, // whether or not the game supports an adjustable difficulty,
+    keyBinding: true, //whether or not the game supports re-mappable key bindings.
+  }
 });
 ```